 In some cases, miscarriages may be incomplete.
-That is, a fragment of the ovum might still be in the uterus.
-This scenario may also lead to a false positive result.
+A fragment of the ovum might still be in the uterus.
+This scenario may also lead to a false-positive result.
 A positive pregnancy test 8 weeks after miscarriage indicates that it was incomplete.

 3. Molar Pregnancy

-Other Possible Causes of Getting a Positive Test After Miscarriage
+Other Possible Causes of Getting a Positive Test After a Miscarriage

-Some other reasons why you would get a positive test after a miscarriage are,
+Some other reasons why you would get a positive test after a miscarriage are as follows:

 - Certain medical drugs could also lead to a positive pregnancy test, such as Pregnyl or Profasi, as these drugs contain hCG.

-- Kidney disease can be a cause, due to the secretion of protein into the urine.
+- Kidney disease can be caused, due to protein secretion into the urine.

-What to Do If a Pregnancy Test is Positive After Miscarriage?
+What to Do If a Pregnancy Test is Positive After a Miscarriage?

-Ideally, you should cross check by taking the pregnancy test using strips from different companies.
-Next, you can ask your doctor for a blood test which measures the absence or presence of the hCG hormone in your body, and also the current level it is at.
+Ideally, it would be best if you cross-check by taking the pregnancy test using strips from different companies.
+Next, you can ask your doctor for a blood test, which measures the absence or presence of the hCG hormone in your body and the current level.
 This test should be performed approximately two weeks after the miscarriage.
-In very rare situations, a pregnancy test still positive after miscarriage could mean that you had a multiple pregnancy, where only one embryo was miscarried but the other is still alive.
+In very rare situations, a pregnancy test still positive after a miscarriage could mean that you had a multiple pregnancy, where only one embryo was miscarried, but the other is still alive.

 1. What Does a Positive Pregnancy Test 12 Weeks After Miscarriage Mean?

-A positive pregnancy test around twelve weeks after miscarriage is almost certainly because you are pregnant again.
+A positive pregnancy test around 12 weeks after a miscarriage is almost certainly because you are pregnant again.
 However, this only applies if you are sexually active and aiming to conceive.

-2. How Long Will a Pregnancy Test be Positive After Miscarriage?
+2. How Long Will a Pregnancy Test Be Positive After a Miscarriage?